 Worried about your home purchasing options?
 Having trouble determining your affordability range?
 Need to know more on how to qualify for a loan?
-Thompson Kane has answers for some of the most common questions we hear in this FAQs section.
+Lendem Financial has answers for some of the most common questions we hear in this FAQs section.

 Q: How can I determine my affordability range?

 When it comes to determining your “affordability range”, we will take your income and use a calculation to include your proposed housing expense and your current debt.
 This will become your DTI (Debt to Income) Ratio.
 To stay within the allowable percentages, we will be able to provide you with a maximum loan amount.